jonathanmnovak/hello-world-snorkel/README.md

 Using a trained model and the ground truth labels, you can evaluate the overall performance of the model and per slice using the `Scorer` class.

+### Improving Slice Performance
+Through the `SliceAwareClassifier`, we can improve slice performance by turning slices into tasks and training a multitask model via a multi-layer perceptron (MLP) in Pytorch.

+Another approach is to over/under sample certain slices but this might not be feasible as the data and the number of slices scale.

+See the **Improving Slice Performance** in the Jupyter notebook on how to apply `SliceAwareClassifier`

 # General Thoughts

 #### Pros:
 1. General wrapper of functionality that provides consistency and quick evaluation of multiple LFs, TFs, and SFs.
 2. The SFs are useful from an ethical AI perspective because you can evaluate performance of different segments that might have complex rules.
+Also the ability to improve slice performance using a multitask neural network is beneficial.

 #### Cons:
 1. Automating the building of multiple, similar TFs isn't possible because it